Fast and Locally Adaptive Bayesian Quantile Smoothing using Calibrated Variational Approximations: Real data analysis

 \subsection{Munich rent data}

 The proposed methods can also be applied to multiple observations with an irregular grid.
-We use the Munich rent data (\url{https://github.com/jrfaulkner/spmrf}) which includes the value of rent per square meter and floor space in Munich, Germany \citep[see also][]{rue2005gaussian, faulkner2018locally, heng2022bayesian}.
+We used Munich rent data (\url{https://github.com/jrfaulkner/spmrf}) which includes the value of rent per square meter and floor space in Munich, Germany \citep[see also][]{rue2005gaussian, faulkner2018locally, heng2022bayesian}.
 The data has multiple observations per location and an irregular grid.
 Let the response $y=(y_1,\dots,y_n)$ be the rent and the location $x=(x_1,\dots,x_n)$ be the floor size.
 At the location $x_i$, the response $y_i$ has multiple observations per location, that is, $y_i=(y_{i1},\dots,y_{iN_i})^{\top} \in \mathbb{R}^{N_i}$.
-Furthermore, the difference $x_{j+1}-x_j$ is not always constant, so the floor spaces are unequally spaced.
-This is a different situation from the example in Subsection \ref{subsec:5.1}.
+Furthermore, the difference $x_{j+1}-x_j$ is not always constant, therefore the floor spaces are unequally spaced.
+This is a different situation from the example in Section~\ref{subsec:5.1}.
 The data contains $N=\sum_{i=1}^nN_i=2,035$ observations and the floor space (or location) has 134 distinct values.
-We now apply the third-order adjusted difference operator defined in Remark \ref{rem1} to the proposed Bayesian quantile trend filtering methods (i.e. MCMC-HS and CVB-HS with $k=2$).
-Since Brantley's quantile trend filtering method \citep{brantley2020baseline} can not be applied to the data with multiple observations per location, we applied the quantile smoothing spline method by \cite{nychka2017fields} as a frequentist competitor.
-The method can be implemented by using \texttt{qsreg} function in {\texttt R} package \texttt{fields}.
-The details of the method are provided in \cite{nychka1995nonparametric} and \cite{oh2004period}, and the smoothing parameter is chosen by using cross-validation.
-For these methods, we now analyze the five quantile levels such as $10\%$, $30\%$, $50\%$, $70\%$ and $90\%$.
-For the Bayesian methods, we generate 60,000 posterior samples after discarding the first 10,000 posterior samples as burn-in, and then only every 10th scan was saved.
+We applied the third-order adjusted difference operator defined in Remark \ref{rem1} to the proposed Bayesian quantile trend filtering methods (i.e. MCMC-HS and CVB-HS with $k=2$).
+Since Brantley's quantile trend filtering method \citep{brantley2020baseline} cannot be applied to the data with multiple observations per location, we applied the quantile smoothing spline method by \cite{nychka2017fields} as a frequentist competitor.
+The method could be implemented by using \texttt{qsreg} function in {\texttt R} package \texttt{fields}.
+The details of the method are provided in \cite{nychka1995nonparametric} and \cite{oh2004period}, and the smoothing parameter was chosen by using cross-validation.
+For these methods, we analyzed the five quantile levels such as $10\%$, $30\%$, $50\%$, $70\%$ and $90\%$.
+For the Bayesian methods, we generated 60,000 posterior samples after discarding the first 10,000 posterior samples as burn-in, and then only every 10th scan was saved.